Syllabus

 All team members must take part in the presentation.
 Presentations can be given in person in class, or via Zoom if the team prefers.
 My preference is that the team stick to one method of delivery (all presenters in person or all presenters on Zoom), but I realize a lot can change throughout this semester, and we’ll adjust accordingly.

-All work is expected to be submitted by the deadline and there are no make ups for any missed assessments.
+All work is expected to be submitted by the deadline and there are no make-ups for any missed assessments.
 See the late work policy for more details.

 Grading